Prince William Spotted With Blonde Aussie Model Sophie Taylor In Switzerland

 An Australian model, Sophie Jean Taylor, 24, has become a celebrity overnight after she was photographed in Verbier, a ski resort in the Swiss Alps, having lunch with Prince William, 34, the second in the line to the throne of England.

-Prince William was on a ski trip in Verbier, Switzerland, when he was spotted having lunch Sophie Taylor at a local restaurant.
-The Aussie model was photographed giggling and laughing while drinking beer, wine and jagerbombs at a popular restaurant in Verbier, with Williams and a group of friends.
+Prince William was on a ski trip in Verbier, Switzerland when he was spotted having lunch Sophie Taylor at a local restaurant.
+The Aussie model was photographed giggling and laughing while drinking beer, wine, and jagerbombs at a popular restaurant in Verbier, with Williams and a group of friends.

 Taylor also reportedly spent the evening partying with Prince William and his friends at the Farinet nightclub where Taylor works.